mongoosastic/mongoosastic/README.md

 ```

-*NOTE*: You can also query Elasticserch with any other method.
+*NOTE*: You can also query Elasticsearch with any other method.
 Example:

 ```bash
 curl http://localhost:9200/users/user/_search